by Rashida Tayabali

 Ever had a client say their audience was everyone between the ages of 15-65 years?
 It’s hard, if not impossible to write marketing copy that talks to everyone.
 If you know who you’re speaking to, it’ll help the copy flow smoothly.

 Optimising content for SEO is a must-do for copywriters.
 Good content includes effective SEO practices such as finding the right keywords, including them in sub-headings, headlines and URLs.
 It’s also about including other phrases that the audience is searching for.
 Without SEO, a bigger audience may never see your content.
+(If you want to learn more about SEO, I recorded a Mini-Masterclass: A starter guide to keywords and SEO for content writers, and it’s available on the toolkit.)

 However, too much SEO that focuses purely on Google rankings will lose your audience – it’s important to get the balance right.